Childcare voucher scheme

-The Childcare Voucher Scheme was a UK government initiative aimed at helping working parents to benefit from tax efficiencies in order to save money on childcare.
-However, as of 4 October 2018, schemes are closed to new members as the system was phased out in favour of the tax-free childcare scheme.
-The scheme was offered as a salary sacrifice scheme, which means that UK parents who are in the scheme can sacrifice part of their salary to obtain childcare vouchers (of an equal amount).
-In doing this the parents do not pay any tax or national insurance on the amount contributed to the childcare vouchers scheme up to specified limits.
-Due to this tax efficiency, the childcare voucher scheme has limits in place, after which you would pay for childcare in the usual taxable fashion.
+The Childcare Voucher Scheme was a UK government initiative aimed at helping working parents benefit from tax efficiencies in order to save money on childcare.
+From 4 October 2018, schemes were closed to new members as the system was phased out in favour of the tax-free childcare scheme.
+The scheme was offered as a salary sacrifice scheme: parents in the scheme could exchange part of their taxable salary, up to a specified limit, for tax- and National Insurance-free childcare vouchers to the same value.

-For example, a parent given £55 per week (£243 per month) in Childcare Vouchers after taking a salary sacrifice of the same amount, will then benefit by saving up to £933 tax/NIC.
+For example, a parent given £55 per week (£243 per month) in childcare vouchers in lieu of the same amount of salary would save up to £933 in tax and NI contributions.

 Benefits

-The nature of the scheme has allowed many businesses to benefit from running a scheme too.
-Although initially aimed at UK working parents, by providing a scheme businesses essentially lowered their own national insurance contributions as the vouchers are exempt from employer's NICs.
+The nature of the scheme allowed many businesses to benefit from running a scheme.
+Although initially intended to benefit UK working parents, businesses which provided a scheme reduced their employer's National Insurance contributions, not payable on vouchers.
 Businesses also found other benefits in an increase in staff satisfaction and a reduction in staff turnover, saving indirectly on costs such as employing and training staff.

 Eligibility

 UK working parents earning under a certain amount are eligible.
-The scheme is not provided on a per-child basis, but on a per-person basis, so both parents can claim under the scheme rules.
+The scheme is provided on a per-person, not per-child basis, so both parents can claim under the scheme rules.
 The scheme can be available at the same time as working tax credits, however, this may not always be beneficial.
 Employees who are currently enrolled and have been since the closure of the scheme are still eligible to utilise the scheme.

 Obtaining vouchers

-Childcare vouchers are provided either by an employer, usually through a childcare voucher scheme provider that an employer chooses.
+Childcare vouchers are provided by an employer, usually through a childcare voucher scheme provider that an employer chooses.